hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 The difference between **route parameters** and **query parameters** is how they appear in the actual deep link and if they are required or not for a route to be triggered.

-**Route parameters** must always be matched and as such, if an `Activity` was injected with a deep link, a `@DeeplinkRouteParameter` variable will always have a value.
+**Route parameters** must always be matched and as such, if an `Activity` was injected with a deep link, a `@DeeplinkRouteParameter()` variable will always have a value.

-**Query parameters** are completly optional and may be `null` or `0`, even if the `Activity` was injected with a given deep link.
+**Query parameters** are completely optional and may be `null` or `0`, even if the `Activity` was injected with a given deep link.

-Additionally we provide you with `Metadata` which consists on invisible information transfered from the Smartlink creation onto the actual opening of the contained deep link.
+Additionally we provide you with **Metadata** which consists on invisible information transferred from the Smart link creation onto the actual opening of the contained deep link.
 This object is represented by a `JSONObject` and may contain whatever information you provided beforehand.
-This type of data is especially useful to guarantee data integrity (e.g. coupons, rewards, discounts) in order to avoid harmful users from exploiting visible deeplinking mechanics in your app.
+This type of data is especially useful to guarantee data integrity (e.g. coupons, rewards, discounts) in order to avoid harmful users from exploiting visible deep linking mechanics in your app.

+**NOTE:** the **metadata** object can be `null` when the deep link does not contain this kind of information.
+We advise you to null check it before trying to access its data.

-##### DeeplinkFragmentActivity
+### DeeplinkFragmentActivity

-In order to be able to deep link into fragments, HOKO has a `@DeeplinkFragmentActivity`.
+In order to be able to deep link into fragments, HOKO has a `@DeeplinkFragmentActivity()`.
 This annotation serves the purpose of identifying which `View` to replace with which possible `DeeplinkRoute` annotated `Fragments`.

 {% highlight java %}
 @DeeplinkFragmentActivity(id = R.id.frame_layout, fragments = {WishlistFragment.class, ProductFragment.class})